P-r-i-M-e-R/Team_5_Sukhariki/project_1_lyapunov_control_two-linked_manipulator/README.md

 This project implements and compares two control strategies for a **two-link planar robot manipulator**:

-- **Lyapunov-based nonlinear controller** — model-based control law derived from Lyapunov stability theory, guaranteeing asymptotic stability of the tracking error.
+- **Lyapunov-based nonlinear controller** — model-based PD controller with gravity compensation and a formal Lyapunov stability guarantee.
-- **PID controller** — classical linear feedback controller used as a baseline for comparison.
+- **PID controller** — classical decentralized controller used as a baseline.

-The dynamic model is derived using the **Euler–Lagrange formulation**.
-Simulation results demonstrate that the Lyapunov-based controller provides superior tracking performance, faster convergence, and bounded control effort compared to PID.
+The goal is **stabilization (regulation)**: drive the manipulator from an arbitrary initial state to a constant desired configuration \( \theta_d \).

 ---